 Meetings of the Members will be held at the registered office of VGVWRA or at such other place as fixed by the Board of Directors.

-The annual meeting of the Members shall be held on the second Tuesday of September in each year at 7:00pm.
+The annual meeting of the Members shall be held on the Third Tuesday of September in each year at 7:00pm.
 At that meeting, the Members shall elect a Board of Directors and transact such other business as may be properly brought before the meeting.
+In the event of an emergency the date and time of the meeting may be rescheduled for the following week or a subsequent week posted by the Board of Directors if: 1) the Board President declares there is an emergency supported by local events and which is supported by 2/3 of the Board members, 2) a State of Emergency or Evacuation Order is issued by a State or Municipal Authority which effects our community, or 3) a tornado warning or emergency is declared by the National Weather Service effecting Newberry Township over the scheduled time of the meeting.
+The Board will make reasonable efforts to post information regarding postponements and rescheduling should an emergency occur.
 If the annual meeting shall not be called and held within six months after the designated time, any Member may call such a meeting as set forth in the remaining sections of this Article.

 Monthly meetings of the Members shall be held as required to conduct such business as may be properly brought before the meeting at a date and time specified by the Board of Directors.